hemisemidemipresent/cyberquincy/parser/README.md

 ## Parser Structure

-There are 2 types of parsers, logic parsers (OrParser, OptionalParser, AnyOrderParser, etc) and arg parsers (map, mode, hero, difficulty, number, round, cash, etc...)
-This will be talking about arg parsers because logic parsers are deep
+As a reminder, there are 2 types of parsers: abstract parsers (OrParser, OptionalParser, AnyOrderParser, etc) and concrete parsers (map, mode, hero, difficulty, number, round, cash, etc...).
+This illustration will only be focused on concrete parsing structure because it's super unlikely you'll want to/need to write an abstract parser.

 -   example: cashParser